Per diem is a Latin phrase that means “per day or each day.”

 It allows employees to compensate for travel expenses.

 Pros and Cons of Per Diem Work

-Per Diem work has a number of pros and cons that often depend on the individuals goals and desires.
+Per Diem work has pros and cons that depend on the employee’s/employers goals and desires.

 - More flexibility with work schedule

 - Traveling to new locations